Constitution, Bylaws and Code of Ethics

 - If the slate of elected members to the Board of Directors falls short of the required eight officers a mail vote will be activated.

-- Election voting is a privilege attained by being a member in good standing for three months prior to the Annual General Meeting or Extraordinary General Meeting.
+- Election voting is a privilege attained by being a member in good standing at the time of the Annual General Meeting or Extraordinary General Meeting.

 - Board of Director meetings can be conducted by a quorum of four Directors.